 As for motion isolation, the Signature mattress is surprisingly efficient for a coil mattress.
 You can see here just how little movement there is:

-A lot of this hast to do with the fact that the Signature uses pocketed coils, as opposed to a traditional innerspring system.
-What’s happening is the coils act independently from one another, which helps to isolate motion.
+A lot of this has to do with the fact that the Signature uses pocketed coils, as opposed to a traditional innerspring system.
+Effectively, this means the coils act independently from one another, which helps to isolate motion.
+This is important for people who share a bed with an active sleeper.
+The better a mattress is at deadening or isolating motion, the less you’ll feel your partner’s movements, which will hopefully lead to a more restful night of sleep.

 As far as temperature regulation, we’d say this mattress sleeps temperature neutral.
 This mattress won’t actively keep you cool (it’s not cool to the touch) but it also won’t warm up to the point where you’ll be sweating like you just played a game of basketball.